 Where can you have the best opportunity to catch one of these prize-winning tagged redfish?

-Discover Crystal River is once again a West Coast Destination Partner for the CCA Florida 2020 STAR competition!
-Citrus County encompasses the waters from Chazawitzka to just south of Yankeetown, Ozello, Crystal River and Homosassa where one of the 2017 winning STAR tagged redfish was caught.
-Citrus County has 8 tagged redfish released in their waters.
+Discover Crystal River is once again a West Coast Destination Partner for the CCA Florida STAR 2024 competition presented by Yamaha and the host county for the STAR Awards Ceremony.
+Citrus County encompasses the waters from Chazawitzka (2020 STAR Tagged Redfish Youth winner caught his fish in Chazawitzka) to just south of Yankeetown, Ozello, Crystal River and Homosassa (one of the 2017 winning STAR tagged redfish was caught in Homosassa) Citrus County has 8 tagged redfish released in their waters and every year has had at least one tagged redfish recaptured by anglers who were not in the competition.
 Compare this to the four tagged fish in other counties and it only makes sense to fish Citrus county this summer.
-Having more tagged fish and the ability to land all the inshore and offshore species in the Open Divisions presents anglers with a greater opportunity to win their share of prizes and scholarships. http://www.discovercrystalriverfl.com/
+Having more tagged fish and the ability to land all the inshore and offshore species in the other Divisions presents anglers with a greater opportunity to win their share of prizes and scholarships. http://www.discovercrystalriverfl.com/

-Punta Gorda/Englewood Beach, once again is a West Coast Destination Partner of CCA Florida’s 2020 STAR competition and the host for the 2020 STAR Awards ceremony on October Charlotte Harbor, the central asset of their destination, is the 2nd largest estuary in the State of Florida formed by the convergence of the Peace and Myakka Rivers.
+Punta Gorda/Englewood Beach, is once again a West Coast Destination Partner of CCA Florida STAR 2024 competition.
+Presented by Yamaha.
+Charlotte Harbor, the central asset of their destination, is the 2nd largest estuary in the State of Florida formed by the convergence of the Peace and Myakka Rivers.
 The majority of the harbor’s shoreline is natural preserve bordered by miles of mangroves, offering an ideal habitat for redfish along with many other species of fish and marine life.
 While Charlotte Harbor is expansive, due to its shallow nature, there are no large commercial vessels utilizing the inshore waters of the area, which includes Lemon Bay, Gasparilla Sound, Coral Creek and Turtle Bay.
 Over the years, various professional redfish tournaments have utilized the harbor as its base of operations recognizing the health, beauty and pristine nature of the Charlotte Harbor Gulf Island Coast.
 As a Destination Partner, Punta Gorda/Englewood Beach will have 8 tagged redfish released in their waters providing a significantly greater opportunity to catch a tagged redfish.
-In 2019 two winning tagged redfish were caught in Charlotte County waters.
-Make Charlotte County a super fishing destination and fish for one of the outstanding prizes, make your summer vacation plans to experience the wonder of fishing one of the best aquatic playgrounds in the United States. www.pureflorida.com
+In 2019 two winning tagged redfish were caught in Charlotte County waters and in 2021 another winner caught a tagged redfish in Charlotte County.
+This makes Charlotte County a super fishing destination for catching a STAR tagged Redfish or for landing other species to win one of the outstanding prizes, make your summer vacation plans to experience the wonder of fishing one of the best aquatic playgrounds in the United States. www.pureflorida.com